jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 - **Pressure to Misrepresent**: Asking Manley to deliver a message with more "firmness" than he naturally feels is tantamount to asking him to misrepresent himself and potentially the situation.
 - **Disregard for Personal Integrity**: Simon's expectations show a complete disregard for Manley's personal integrity and his right to communicate in a way that aligns with his true feelings and personality.

+!!! danger "Summary"
 	This incident starkly illustrates the administration's misguided priorities during the FFE investigation.
 By valuing aggressive posturing over authentic communication, Simon not only does a disservice to Manley but also undermines the integrity of the entire process.
 It's a troubling example of how the pursuit of a particular narrative can lead to unreasonable and potentially harmful expectations.

 ---

 ## Recommended Actions for Findlay City School Board

 1. **Immediate Administrative Leave**
-	- Place Dr. Andy Hatton (Superintendent) and Krista Crates-Miller on administrative leave pending a thorough, independent investigation.
+	- Place Dr. Andy Hatton (Superintendent) and Assistant Superintendent on administrative leave pending a thorough, independent investigation.

 2. **Independent Investigation**
 	- Commission an independent, external investigation into the conduct of the FFE investigation, focusing on: